XRPLF/xrpl-dev-portal/content/reference-rippled.md

 # Transactions #

-Transactions are the only thing that can modify the shared global ledger of the Ripple Network.
-All business on the Ripple Network takes the form of transactions, which include not only payments, but also currency-exchange offers, account settings, and changes to the properties of the network itself (like adopting new features).
+Transactions are the only thing that can modify the shared state of the XRP Ledger.
+All business on the XRP Ledger takes the form of transactions, which include not only payments, but also currency-exchange offers, account settings, and changes to the properties of the ledger itself (like adopting new features).

 There are several sources of complication in transactions.
 Unlike traditional banking, where a trusted third party (the bank, or the [ACH](http://en.wikipedia.org/wiki/Automated_Clearing_House)) verifies the participants' identities and ensures their balances are adjusted accurately, Ripple uses cryptography and decentralized computing power to do the same thing.
-Sending XRP, the Ripple Network's native crypto-currency, requires no third party aside from the distributed network itself.
-However, that is missing out on the key feature of Ripple: unlike individual crypto-currencies, the Ripple Network natively supports balances in any currency.
+Sending XRP requires no third party aside from the distributed network itself.
+However, the XRP Ledger also supports issuing balances in any currency and trading them in a decentralized exchange.
 This brings far more power, but it also means that the system must account for [counterparty risk](http://en.wikipedia.org/wiki/Counterparty_risk#Counterparty_risk), currency conversions, and other issues.
-The Ripple Network must be robust to keep track of which transactions have been completely validated, even when subject to hardware failures, attacks, or natural disasters.
+The XRP Ledger must be robust to keep track of which transactions have been completely validated, even when subject to hardware failures, attacks, or natural disasters.

 ## tx ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/Tx.cpp "Source")